 Years of stress, toxins, and unhealthy food can lead to leaky gut syndrome, a condition in which your intestinal lining is compromised and allows food particles and bacterial endotoxins known as lipopolysaccharides (LPS) to pass into the blood stream.
 These invaders create a cascade of inflammation, increasing your risk for chronic health problems—autoimmune conditions included.
 Studies have shown that lactoferrin can actually bind to endotoxins to neutralize their effect and reduce inflammation, especially in cases of psoriasis3 and other diseases associated with increased endotoxin activity.

 2. It supports a healthy gut.

-Lactoferrin in colostrum not only acts as a prebiotic by stimulating the growth of good gut bacteria such as bifidobacterium and lactobacillus, but it has been shown to support the overall health of the gastrointestinal tract.
-Beyond just working to reduce inflammation in digestive disorders, lactoferrin actually promotes cell growth in the intestines to help to restore a damaged gut.
+Lactoferrin in colostrum not only acts as a prebiotic by stimulating the growth of good gut bacteria such as bifidobacterium and lactobacillus4, but it has been shown to support the overall health of the gastrointestinal tract.
+Beyond just working to reduce inflammation in digestive disorders, lactoferrin actually promotes cell growth5 in the intestines to help to restore a damaged gut.

 3. It promotes muscle and ligament healing.

 Due to its high level of growth factors like insulinlike growth-factor-I (IGF-I) and antioxidants, bovine colostrum is a powerhouse for promoting muscle healing and growth.
 This makes it a great supplement for athletes.
 Research has shown6 that the addition of bovine colostrum can reduce oxidative stress on and damage to muscles after exercise.
 Further studies7 looking at the effect of colostrum on athletic men and women linked supplementation with increased athletic performance as well as increased lean muscle mass after just eight weeks.